BY-LAWS OF THE INTERNATIONAL ASSOCIATION OF OFFICIAL HUMAN RIGHTS AGENCIES

 Section 7.1 DUES

-Dues and regulations concerning dues shall be fixed by the Association at such annual meeting.
+Dues and regulations concerning dues shall be fixed by the Association at the annual meeting.
 Payment of the duly prescribed dues shall be required for continued membership.
-Members’ dues are due and payable for the period of the Association’s fiscal year beginning July 1 of each succeeding year, and shall be delinquent if unpaid after June 30 of each such fiscal year.
+Members’ dues are due and payable for the period of the Association’s fiscal year.

 Section 8.1 RESOLUTIONS

-Proposals for the expression of policy or authorized of special action on behalf of the Association shall be submitted to the Resolutions Committee.
+Proposals for the expression of policy or authorization of special action on behalf of the Association shall be submitted to the Resolutions Committee.
+The Chair of the Resolutions Committee appointed by the President shall send a notice to members seeking resolutions no fewer than 30 days before the annual meeting.
 Resolutions reported favorably or without recommendation by the Resolutions Committee may be adopted by the members.
-Resolutions disapproved or not reported by the Resolutions Committee may be brought before the members upon request by one-third of the members present and voting, but only after completion of action on the report of the resolutions Committee.
-Any member of the committee may file a minority report and shall be recognized by the presiding officer for the purpose of moving its acceptance.
-The Resolutions Committee’s report shall be distributed to the members in advance of the annual meeting.
-Except as herein before provided, other resolutions shall be considered by the members only upon consent of two-thirds of the members present and voting.
-Resolutions adopted by the Association are solely its pronouncement and become policies of the members only upon appropriated action by the members themselves.
-Reports of resolutions adopted shall contain the vote by which the resolution was adopted and a notation of members dissenting and abstaining.
+Resolutions disapproved or not reported by the Resolutions Committee may be brought before the members upon request by one-third of the members present and voting, but only after completion of action on the report of the Resolutions Committee.
+Any member of the Committee may file a minority report and shall be recognized by the presiding officer for the purpose of moving its acceptance.
+The Resolutions Committee’s report shall be distributed to the members 2 weeks in advance of the annual meeting.
+Other resolutions shall be considered by the members only upon consent of two-thirds of the members present and voting.
+Resolutions adopted by the Association are solely its pronouncement and become policies of the members only upon appropriate action by the members themselves.
+Reports of resolutions adopted shall be included in the minutes of the annual meeting and shall include the vote by which the resolution was adopted and a record of members dissenting and abstaining.

 ARTICLE 9 LIMITATIONS